 1. What is obstruction of justice in Colorado?

-Obstruction of justice in Colorado occurs when a person:
+Obstruction of justice in Colorado occurs when you:

 the justice system in Colorado.1 Unlike many other states, obstruction of justice is not one specific crime.
 Instead, it applies to a series of different crimes, all of which fall under the umbrella of “obstruction.”